Voyz/databay/docs/source/advanced/processors.rst

 Link vs Outlet processors
 --------------------------

 Databay supports two types of processors, depending on the scope at which they operate.

+* :any:`Link processor <Link>` - applied to all records transferred by that link.
+* :any:`Outlet processor <Outlet>` - applied only to records consumed by the particular outlet.

 This distinction can be used to determine at which level a particular processor is to be applied.

-* :any:`Link processor <Link>` - passed to links and applied to all records transferred by that link.
-* :any:`Outlet processor <Outlet>` - passed to outlets and applied only to records passed to the particular outlet.

 .. image:: /_static/images/databay_processors.png

+Observe in the diagram above that the *Outlet A* will receive records modified only by the Link Processor.
+At the same time, the *Outlet B* will receive records modified first by the Link Processor, then by the Outlet Processor.

 For example: